The major scale is one of the most important and fundamental concepts that any musician needs to learn at the beginning of their musical journey.

 You’ll notice that this enclosure already steps a little past the 12th fret – this is one of the points of connection between enclosures, as you can easily connect it to the first example we’ve seen (C Major shape).

-Your first root note appears only on the 4th string, but as always, it pays off to learn the remaining strings and being aware of the intervals that are present there.
+Your first root note appears only on the 4th string, but as always, it pays off to learn the remaining strings and be aware of the intervals that are present there.

 Here is the last tab, to help you practice this box.